Pzkane/nodes-frontend/README.md

 * Node with bold outline - programmatically highlighted node using `highlight()` method
 * Node with dimmer background - last selected node using mouse (left click)
 * Container with directives - contextual menu (right click) which is relative to the node that it was pressed on, i.e. node with value 17 has operations to remove currently assigned left child or set selected node with value 35 as right or left child.
+Nodes have on-self sanity check should you try to perform, for example, `setLeft` on node from which contextual menu is being invoked.

+## Controls

+LMB - select node for contextual use
+RMB - invoke contextual menu
+Left Alt - delete node
+Mouse wheel up/down - scroll up or down
+Left Shift + Mouse wheel up/down - scroll left or right

 # How to